KavetiVishnu/VSDSQUADRON-Mini-Internship/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <a href="https://github.com/KavetiVishnu/VSDSQUADRON-Mini-Internship/blob/8938bf862890063faa56e395011558d98dd1ae1c/TASK2.md">**TASK2**</a> **:Debugging C Code Using SPIKE Simulation and Interactive Debugging Mode.**

-## My Implementation Approach for TASK2 :
+## My Implementation Approach for Task 2 :

 **step-1:** _Initially, I started by writing a C program to implement a half-adder.
 After completing the code, I compiled and executed it using gcc and ./a.out to verify its correctness._